It started as an online takeaway project. Soon, it will help create a miniature precinct.

 When Happy Boy’s Cameron and Jordie Votan launched Kid Curry in April, it was less about creating a Covid-friendly online restaurant and more about keeping their staff employed during a global pandemic.
-This coming January, though, Kid Curry will become bricks and mortar, joining Happy Boy and its popular sister venue Snack Man under the fairy lights on East Street in Fortitude Valley.
+In March, 2021, though, Kid Curry will become bricks and mortar, joining Happy Boy and its popular sister venue Snack Man under the fairy lights on East Street in Fortitude Valley.
 The new restaurant is moving into the old Project Store space, its launch accompanied by a redevelopment of the three venues’ outdoor areas, making them more al fresco friendly.

 “The word precinct is kind of loaded,” Cameron says.
 “Fish Lane and Howard Smith Wharves – those things are built around other kinds of commercial priorities.
 What we have is a chance to create a space where people can come and spend their whole night with us without any fear of not being able to get in.
 Also, everything is of a certain quality that people can trust.
 I think that, in a way, creates a precinct.”

 When Happy Boy first moved to East Street in 2017, it was an outpost not too dissimilar to the original Spring Hill restaurant.
 But since then The Calile and Ada Lane (Same Same, Gelato Messina, SK Steak & Oyster) have opened, expanding James Street’s food footprint to the point where wandering over Ann Street to East Street is part of a normal night out.